Babygirl

 Babygirl is a 2024 American erotic thriller film written, directed, and produced by Halina Reijn.
 The film stars Nicole Kidman as a high-powered CEO who puts her career and family on the line when she begins an affair with a much younger intern (Harris Dickinson).
 Sophie Wilde and Antonio Banderas also star.

 Babygirl premiered at the 81st Venice International Film Festival on August 30, 2024, where Kidman won the Volpi Cup for Best Actress, followed by a premiere at the 2024 Toronto International Film Festival on September 10, 2024, with a wide theatrical release by A24 on December 25, 2024.
-It received positive reviews and became a box office success, grossing $64.6 million on a $20 million budget.
+It received positive reviews and became a box office success, grossing $64.7 million on a $20 million budget.
 It was named one of the top ten films of 2024 by the National Board of Review, where Kidman was also awarded the Best Actress prize.

 Plot

 Romy Mathis, the CEO of a robotic process automation company in New York City, is dissatisfied with her sex life with her husband, theater director Jacob.
-On the way to work one day, she is almost attacked by a loose dog until a young man calms it down and returns it to its owner.
-He turns out to be Samuel, an intern at Romy's company who picks her as his "mentor" through the company's mentorship program.
+On the way to work one day, she is almost attacked by a loose dog until a young man named Samuel calms it down and returns it to its owner.
+He turns out to be an intern at Romy's company, who picks her as his "mentor" through the company's mentorship program.

-Samuel propositions Romy during a private meeting; she initially objects, but gives in and kisses him.
+Samuel propositions Romy during a private meeting, she initially objects, but gives in and kisses him.
 Conflicted about the incident, the two later meet at a hotel.
-Romy expresses concern that she may be taking advantage of Samuel due to their power imbalance, but Samuel retorts that he is the one with the power, as he could get her fired "with one phone call."
-The two have a sexual encounter with Samuel playing the role of a dominant partner, resulting in Romy having an intense orgasm after which she sobs with deep conflict about her enjoyment of this experience.
+Romy expresses concern that she may be taking advantage of Samuel due to their power imbalance, but Samuel retorts that he is the one with the power, as he could get her fired "with just one phone call".
+The two have a sexual encounter with Samuel playing the role of a dominant partner, resulting in Romy having an intense orgasm after which she sobs, with deep conflict about her enjoyment of this experience.
 The two continue to meet at multiple rendezvous, their sexual affair gaining considerable intensity.

 Samuel continues to push boundaries.
 In one instance, he appears at Romy and Jacob's country home, ingratiating himself with the entire family under the pretense of returning a laptop Romy left at the office.
 Feeling disrespected, Romy lashes out at Samuel and orders him to never show up at her home again.
 In the ensuing argument, Samuel threatens to request a transfer to a different department, which Romy objects to, fearing she will be questioned about her role in his transfer request.